siemens/pydcc/doc/pydcc.md

 ```

 Explanation of the steps:
-- Make sure beeing in the root from the git repository.
+- Make sure being in the root from the git repository.
 - git pull to get the latest changes.
 - git checkout followed by the version you want to install.
 Versions are declared in the README.md.
 - python setup.py bdist to build the projects.
 You will need to install setuptools therefore: pip install setuptools
 - pip install -e . to install pydcc on a local machine.

-Usually, we would use PyPi for distributing and isntalling our open source software.
+Usually, we would use PyPi for distributing and installing our open source software.
 ```python
 python install pydcc
 ```